13.10.2025

 The Hero archetype strives for mastery and improvement.
 Brands associated with the Hero inspire others to achieve greatness through courage and determination.

-- Traits: Courageous, determined, honourable.
+- Traits: Courageous, determined, honourable

-- Fears: Weakness, failure.
+- Fears: Weakness, failure

-- Goal: To prove worth through courageous acts.
+- Goal: To prove worth through courageous acts

-- Strategy: Become as strong and competent as possible.
+- Strategy: Become as strong and competent as possible

 - Example Brand: Nike

-- Brand Message: “Just do it.
-Achieve greatness.”
+- Brand Message: “Just do it.”

-- Traits: Rebellious, iconoclastic, wild.
+- Traits: Rebellious, iconoclastic, wild

-- Fears: Powerlessness, being controlled.
+- Fears: Powerlessness, being controlled

-- Goal: To break the rules and fight authority.
+- Goal: To break the rules and fight authority

-- Strategy: Disrupt, destroy what isn’t working.
+- Strategy: Disrupt, destroy what isn’t working

 - Example Brand: Harley-Davidson

-- Brand Message: “Break the rules.”
+- Brand Message: “Freedom for the soul.”

 The Magician archetype seeks transformation and change.
 Brands embodying this archetype promise to transform customers’ lives in meaningful ways.

-- Traits: Visionary, charismatic, imaginative.
+- Traits: Visionary, charismatic, imaginative

-- Fears: Unintended negative consequences.
+- Fears: Unintended negative consequences

-- Goal: To make dreams come true.
+- Goal: To make dreams come true

-- Strategy: Develop a vision and live by it.
+- Strategy: Develop a vision and live by it

 - Example Brand: Apple